Gerald Stechler Research Award

 - The proposed research can be no more than two years old.

-The award winner will be expected to make a brief statement about the research and its applicability to couple and family therapy and psychoanalysis.
+The award winner will be expected to make a brief statement about the research and its applicability to couple and family therapy and psychoanalysis, which will be published in our annual newsletter.